Whitechapel Gallery Archive - Whitechapel Gallery

 About the Archive

-Opened in March 1901, the Whitechapel Gallery is historically the first purpose-built gallery in the United Kingdom.
-Housed in a striking Arts and Crafts building designed by Charles Harrison Townsend, the gallery was founded by Canon Barnett and his wife Henrietta Barnett.
-Charles Aitken was its first Director from 1901, until his departure to the Tate Gallery in 1911.
+Opened in March 1901, the Whitechapel Gallery is the first purpose-built gallery in the United Kingdom.
+Housed in an Arts and Crafts building designed by Charles Harrison Townsend, the gallery was founded by Samuel Barnett and Henrietta Barnett.

-In April 2009 the Whitechapel Gallery undertook an expansion project that integrated the existing building with the adjoining Passmore-Edwards, formerly the Whitechapel Free Public Lending Library.
-This development vastly improved the gallery’s archive facilities into three different integrated spaces which include: a state of the art repository which houses the Archive, the Foyle Reading Room which acts as the public inter-face for the consultation of materials, and a dedicated gallery space.
+In April 2009, the Whitechapel Gallery undertook an expansion project that integrated the existing building with the adjoining Whitechapel Public Library.
+This development improved the gallery’s archive facilities into three different integrated spaces which include: a standard-compliant repository which houses the Archive’s Collection and the Foyle Reading Room which facilitates public access to the collection.

 History 3